ai4er-cdt/OTP/DOCUMENTATION.md

 - `train.py`: A common training loop to be used for all neural network models.
 A mean squared error loss is used and AdamW is used for optimizing the model weights.
 Functionality is also provided for saving the model weights and training curve.

 **Unique to ACCESS:**
-- `data_retrieval.ipynb`: Used to retrieve ACCESS data from the `data/` folder, preprocess input variables, and calculate the MOC.
-These Xarray dataarrays are then saved to the `processed_data/` folder.
+- `data_retrieval.ipynb`: Used to retrieve ACCESS data from the `data/` folder, preprocess input variables, and calculate the MOC strength time series.
+These `xarray` dataarrays are then saved to the `processed_data/` folder.
-- `models.ipynb`: Used to construct and fit machine learning models in order to produce the results presented in Section **blah** of our final report.
-Models include (regularised) linear regression, multi-layer perceptrons, echo state networks, gaussaian process regression, and XGBoost.
+- `models.ipynb`: Used to construct and fit machine learning models for our final report.
+Models include (regularised) linear regression, multi-layer perceptrons, echo state networks, gaussian process regression, and XGBoost.
 Data required to run this notebook is produced by the `data_retrieval.ipynb` notebook.

 ## Reproducing Report Figures and Tables